getsentry/sentry-cocoa/develop-docs/README.md

 * [Diagnosing Memory, Thread, and Crash Issues Early](https://developer.apple.com/documentation/xcode/diagnosing-memory-thread-and-crash-issues-early)
 * [Stackoverflow: ThreadSanitizer suppression file with Xcode](https://stackoverflow.com/questions/38251409/how-can-i-suppress-thread-sanitizer-warnings-in-xcode-from-an-external-library)

+## Test Logs

+The [`SentryTestLogConfig`](https://github.com/getsentry/sentry-cocoa/blob/3a6ab6ec167d2532c024322a0a0019431275d1c1/Tests/SentryTests/TestUtils/SentryTestLogConfig.m) sets the log level to debug in `load`, so we understand what's going on during out tests.
+The  [`clearTestState`](https://github.com/getsentry/sentry-cocoa/blob/3a6ab6ec167d2532c024322a0a0019431275d1c1/SentryTestUtils/ClearTestState.swift#L25) method does the same, in case a test changes the log level.

 ## UI Tests

 CI runs UI tests on simulators via the `test.yml` workflow, and on devices via `saucelabs-UI-tests.yml`.
 All are run for each PR, and Sauce Labs tests also run on a nightly cron schedule.